 The pediatrics department at SCVMC is made up of more than 80 board certified specialists in pediatrics and neonatology.
 The labor and delivery service is the largest in Santa Clara County with over 6000 births each year.
 In addition, the 30-bed pediatric unit and 12-bed PICU provides our residents with important exposure to bread-and-butter general pediatrics, pediatric subspecialties and a pediatric intensive care unit.
 SCVMC also offers special pediatric services including a burn treatment center.

-Stanford Health Care is a 613-bed medical center located adjacent to LPCH.
+Stanford Health Care is a state-of-the-art 613-bed medical center that opened in 2019 and is located adjacent to LPCH.
 Shared facilities include its Emergency, Radiation Therapy, Pathology and Laboratory departments.
 The Emergency Department is a Level I trauma center and has 39 patient beds including a 3- bed Trauma Unit.
-In December 2005, the hospital opened a new pediatric emergency department.
-This space includes ten dedicated pediatric beds, work areas for physicians and nurses, and a 275- square foot children's waiting room.
+In the fall of 2019, the pediatric ED was expanded and remodeled.
 The pediatric rooms are designed for children, featuring bright décor, iMacs, and Pixar movies to help ease children's anxiety.
-There are approximately 20,000 pediatric emergency room visits annually, nearly all of which are seen by our pediatric residents.
+There are approximately 20,000 pediatric emergency room visits annually, most of which are seen by our pediatric residents.

 El Camino Hospital

 El Camino Hospital is a 395-bed hospital located in Mountain View (about 8 miles from LPCH).
-The Packard Unit at El Camino Hospital (PEC) is a 16-bed unit staffed by Packard Children’s Hospital physicians, nurses, and support staff.
-It is a direct extension of the main hospital and provides a good opportunity for our residents to learn bread-and-butter pediatrics.
-In addition, El Camino Hospital is the location for a 15-bed unit dedicated to the Comprehensive Eating Disorders Program where residents rotate during their adolescent rotation.
-This program is the only comprehensive program in Northern California that addresses the medical and psychiatric needs of children with these disorders.
-Residents may rotate through PEC as an elective.
+El Camino Hospital is the location for a 15-bed unit dedicated to the Comprehensive Eating Disorders Program where residents rotate during their adolescent rotation.
+This program is the only comprehensive program in Northern California that addresses the medical and psychiatric needs of children with eating disorders.
+In addition, the Packard Unit at El Camino Hospital (PEC) is a 16-bed unit staffed by Packard Children’s Hospital hospitalist, nurses, and support staff.
+It is a direct extension of the main hospital and provides an elective opportunity for our residents to learn bread-and-butter pediatrics.

 For continuity clinic and specific rotations, residents work in clinics throughout the Bay Area/Peninsula, including: Gardner Packard Children's Health Center (federally qualified health center), Santa Clara Valley Medical Center (and their satellite clinics), Kaiser Permanente(and their satellite clinics), and various private practices.
 Exposure to all of these outpatient settings allows for residents to care for patients of diverse ethnic and socioeconomic statuses and see how a variety of different healthcare systems operate.